Lisa Ann: Mainstream appearances

 Ann appeared on The Howard Stern Show as a "Snapple Girl" prior to the launching her adult entertainment career.
 On November 7, 2008, she appeared on Entertainment Tonight to promote Who's Nailin' Paylin?

 Ann was ranked fifth on Complex magazine's list of "The Top 100 Hottest Porn Stars (Right Now)" in 2011.
 She was also placed on CNBC's annual list "The Dirty Dozen: Porn's Most Popular Stars" in 2011, 2012, 2014, and 2015.

-She was among sixteen pornographic actresses profiled in the 2013 documentary film Aroused.
+She was among sixteen pornographic film actresses profiled in the 2013 documentary film Aroused.
 In August 2013, she starred in the music video for the song "Dead Bite" by Hollywood Undead.
 She voiced a character known as "Prostitute #2" in the video game Grand Theft Auto V, released in September 2013.

 Ann appeared alongside Rayveness and Cory Chase in Season 4, Episode 7 of the Showtime series Billions, titled "Infinite Game".